james-carl-git/rock-climbing-wall-timer/README.md

 Features:
 - Simple PCB allows it to be easily hand soldered and you can use a CNC router to make it (this is what I did)
 - Designed to be powered by batteries so has low power draw
-- Buzzer/pizo speaker for an audible countdown before the timer starts (should be fimilar if you have played those popular karting video games)
+- Buzzer/pizo speaker for an audible countdown before the timer starts (should be familiar if you have played those popular karting video games)
 - 2x 7-segment LED arrays using 5mm LEDs, displays 0.0 to 9.9 seconds, and whole decimals after 10 seconds.
 99s max time
 - Inputs and outputs for an illuminated start button and 2 end buttons